 The Warner Bros.
 Studios are located 20 miles south-west of London and just under 3 miles from the M1 and M25 motorways.
 There’s free parking on the site where you can leave your car.
 The nearest train station in Watford Junction and from there you can just hop on the shuttle bus which will take only 15 minutes to bring you right to the Studios front door.
 To get your ticket for the Dark Arts Tour click right here!

-There are just so many ways to celebrate Halloween and whether it’s in your city or slightly further away, this night sure excites and terrifies many.
+There are just so many things to do on Halloween and whether it’s in your city or slightly further away, this night sure excites and terrifies many.
 And with such varied Halloween events and attractions the memories of this year’s Halloween are bound to haunt you until next year!
 What are your ideas for Halloween?
 Will you spend the night at a haunted house running from zombies and vampires, or snuggled up on your couch watching horror movies?
 Leave me a comment and tell me about your very own horror nights ;)

 Please note that I'm just a blogger who loves to find holiday deals on the Internet and share them on my blog.
 The deals published on my website are not provided directly by me, but by external travel agencies and providers.
 Deals must be booked on their websites using the screenshots provided as a guide.